SourignaSimmalavong/ObsidianTimestampNotes/README.md

 ## Local Video
 - Installation
-  - (Optional) Install "Show Current File Path" plugin (it makes it easier to copy the path of a Video in 1 click)
+  - (Optional) Install "Show Current File Path" plugin, it makes it easier to copy the path of a Video in 1 click.
+Otherwise Ctrl+P "Copy file Path" once you've opened it within Obsidian.
   - Have a running http server in the background.
 I recommend "Static File Server" for this purpose.

 - Open a video